mopidy/mopidy/docs/installation/raspberrypi.rst

 This guide applies for both:

-- Raspian "wheezy" for armhf (hard-float), and
+- Raspbian "wheezy" for armhf (hard-float), and
 - Debian "wheezy" for armel (soft-float)

 If you don't know which one to select, go for the armhf variant, as it'll give